dfblue/dfblue.github.io/_posts/2019-10-25-deepfacelab-tutorial.md

 * Run `5.2) data_dst sort by similar histogram`
 * Run `5.1) data_dst check results`
     * Delete all faces that are not the target face to swap, or are the target face but upside down or sideways.
 Every face that you leave in will be swapped in the final video.
-    * Create a folder called `removed/` in the `/aligned` folder
-    * Move target faces that are obstructed, blurry, or partial into `removed/`
-    * We will move these faces back into `/aligned` once training is done
 * Run `5.1) data_dst check results debug`
     * Delete any faces that are not correctly aligned or missing alignment
     * Pay special attention to the jaw area